KosRud/TTS-scripts/mods/durobai/README.md

 If the first attack on your turn succeeds, you can immediately take another turn.
 You must use the same die for this turn.

-If the first attack on your turn fails, you can immediately take another turn.
-You must use a different die for this turn, and you must make an attack.

 If a die successfully attacks another die of the same size or larger, is it promoted to one size larger than the die it attacked.
 A d12 is promoted to a d20.
 A d20 can't be promoted any further.

 The game ends when one of the players has no dice left.
 The player with at least one die remaining wins.